SER516-S19/project2/Team_74/README.md

 ## Navigate to http://localhost:8081/ on a browser to view running application

 ### To Login as Professor please use username as "Prof" and any password
-### To Login as Student any username and password woulld work
+### To Login as Student any username and password would work